aultimus/foobarcat-homepage/_posts/2025-12-17-the-structures-that-sustain-alignment.md

 ---
 layout: post
-title: "Incentives: The Core Pillars of Alignment"
+title: "The Structures That Sustain Alignment"
 ---

 Most organisations do not fail for lack of talent or good intentions.